lovehifi/tidal-raudio-pi4/README.md

 >
 After the installation is complete, you can modify the DAC configuration in this file: /root/tidal-connect-docker/Docker/entrypoint.sh.
 However, the --playback-device "default" follows the value of rAudio, meaning rAudio is responsible for setting up the Sound Card, and Tidal Connect operates based on it with the value being "default."

-You can edit/add the DNS in this file: nano /root/tidal-connect-docker/Docker/.env.
+You can edit/add the DNS in this file with the command nano /root/tidal-connect-docker/Docker/.env
+>
 Sample:
 > DNS_SERVER_LIST=8.8.8 8.8.4.4
 >